marcinkazmierski/Polylang---theme-translation/readme.txt

 3. Go to the Settings -> Languages -> String translation and find your texts.

-= How to enable Twig extension with polylang theme translations? =
+= How to enable Twig extension with polylang theme translations?
+[Timber plugin] =

 1. In functions.php add:
 `if (!class_exists('Timber')) {